akhepcat/SimSat/README.md

 If you went this route, and now have a bridge with two interfaces, you can start to use SimSat!

-Again, SimSat is also very stupid, and currently the variables are hard-coded at the top of the script.
+Again, SimSat is also very stupid, and currently the variables are hard-coded and saved in /etc/default/SimSat.
 If you're interested in changing them, run "SimSat units" for a brief description of the syntax.
 Then have-at.
+A  *very* basic web interface (thanks, aksnowman) is available, and should control the SimSat side of the kit in a bare fashion.
+But it makes for an easier plug-and-play on a raspberry pi, dunnit?

 "SimSat start"  will enable the simulator across the bridge.